UK GDPR: DATA PRIVACY NOTICE FOR CLIENTS AND SUPPLIERS

 - The right to object to the processing of personal data, where applicable (i.e. for the purposes of direct marketing and processing for the purposes of scientific/historical research and statistics).

-You have a right to withdraw your consent in circumstances where we have relied on your consent to justify the processing of direct marketing.
+You also have a right to withdraw your consent in circumstances where we have relied on your consent (for example where we have relied on consent to justify the processing for direct marketing purposes).

 - How to make a complaint